hiqdev/hipanel-module-stock/tests/README.md

 ## Parts

 - sidebar menu
-    - link to index
+    - link to index for admins but not clients [admin/StockSidebarMenuCest], [client/StockSidebarMenuCest]
 - index page
-    - create button
     - filtering
         - by brand
     - sorting